 Revive the Creature on the Small Screen

-There are countless film adaptations of “Frankenstein” that you could easily spend the day watching (and writing a blog post about), and more continue to be made.
-Here are a just a handful that are either my favorites or on my to-watch list.
+There are countless film adaptations of Frankenstein that you could easily spend the day watching (and writing a blog post about), and more continue to be made.
+Here are just a handful that are my favorites.
 Get some friends together and have a movie marathon!

 There’s no way I cannot suggest this classic.
-This is the mother of all “Frankenstein” movie adaptations.
+This is the mother of all Frankenstein movie adaptations.
 Directed by James Whale and starring Boris Karloff as the monster, this version is based both on Mary Shelley’s novel and the play by British writer Peggy Webling.
 As if that’s not enough reason to watch it, it was also inducted into the National Film Registry in 1991 for being historically significant.
+Also, Midsummer Scream 2022 featured a panel titled The Original Monster Kids, which included the daughter of Boris Karloff, Sara.
+Read about it here.

 Even Netflix has gotten in on the Frankenstein action.
 I first mentioned this series in my blog post “Best Ways to Keep the Halloween Spirit Alive Year-Round” and because I enjoyed the show so much, it deserves a second mention.
 The British series puts a dark twist on the Frankenstein story and is set in 19th-century London.
 Actor Sean Bean plays a detective who is called upon to investigate a string of murders that seem to be inspired by Mary Shelley’s horrific novel.
 Even better, the author herself, played by Anna Maxwell Martin, is figured into the script.

-This is one movie I have yet to watch, but from the trailer and plot synopsis, it seems worth suggesting.
 I enjoy biographical films, but I also know that many don’t have the greatest reputation of being accurate.
-Despite that, I still want to give this film a chance.
-The story delves into the affair between Mary Wollstonecraft Godwin and Percy Bysshe Shelley, and the events that led to the writing of “Frankenstein.”
+This movie though was quite good and I think it gives an interesting look into the woman behind the novel.
+The story delves into the affair between Mary Wollstonecraft Godwin and Percy Bysshe Shelley, and the events that led to the writing of Frankenstein.

 Lend an Ear to Frankenstein-Inspired Tunes